JorgeMag96/dark-souls-death-counter/README.md

 after dying in the game.<br><br>
 **But why do this ?**<br>
 Well, I use [Streamlabs](https://streamlabs.com/) to stream video games and just by adding a text source with a reference to the text file that this script updates I can show/update my deaths while streaming.
-Here is a [video](https://youtu.be/n8PW8lvOfaI?t=17809) showcasing this integration at the bottom left of the screen you can see the death counter updating automatically after dying.
+Here is a [video](https://youtu.be/n8PW8lvOfaI?t=17809) showcasing this integration at the bottom left of the screen you can see the death counter is updated automatically after dying.

 ## Compatible games: